Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Horsham's median income among taxpayers is $49,559.
-The average income in Horsham is $59,577.
-This is lower than the national average.
-Rest of Vic.'s median income is $48,741 and average income is $60,693.
-Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for Horsham's median income would be approximately $55,585 as of September 2025.
-The average income estimate by then is around $66,822.
-Census data indicates personal income ranks at the 42nd percentile ($766 weekly) and household income at the 24th percentile in Horsham.
-Income brackets show that the largest segment comprises 31.0% earning $1,500 - $2,999 weekly (5,353 residents).
-This is consistent with broader trends across the broader area showing 30.3% in the same category.
-Housing costs are modest, with 87.9% of income retained.
-However, total disposable income ranks at just the 29th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Horsham SA2 had a median income among taxpayers of $49,559 and an average of $59,577.
+This is lower than the national average, with Rest of Vic.'s median being $48,741 and average at $60,693.
+As of September 2025, based on a Wage Price Index growth of 12.16%, estimated incomes would be approximately $55,585 (median) and $66,822 (average).
+Census data indicates personal income ranks at the 42nd percentile ($766 weekly), with household income at the 23rd percentile.
+The largest income segment comprises 31.0% earning $1,500 - 2,999 weekly (5,353 residents), similar to broader trends across the area showing 30.3% in the same category.
+Housing costs are modest with 87.9% of income retained, placing total disposable income at the 29th percentile nationally.

 Frequently Asked Questions - Income